ashafiei/actmf/README.md

-1) Tiny Multimedia Framework (tmf)
+1) Act Multimedia Framework (actmf)
 ===============================

-Tiny Multimedia Framework is a simple multimedia framework to implement multimedia applications.
+Act Multimedia Framework is a simple multimedia framework to implement multimedia applications.
 A multimedia application consists of a pipeline and a series of filters connected to each other.
 An application developer need to know about filter types, and how to connect them to each other.

 Each filter has a number of input and output ports.
 Each port has a buffer type and can be connected to other ports with the same type of data.
 Filters with same type of ports can be connected to each other.
 A port put the data on its buffer and all consumers are notified.